twaddington/Android-Clipboard-Monitor/README.md

 ## Recommendations

-The Android platform should implement a `READ_CLIPBOARD` permission or a `PasswordEditText` with a supported `PICK_PASSWORD` intent action so users have more control over what apps have access to the system clipboard.
+~~The Android platform should implement a `READ_CLIPBOARD` permission or a `PasswordEditText` with a supported `PICK_PASSWORD` intent action so users have more control over what apps have access to the system clipboard.~~

+The new [Autofill Framework](https://developer.android.com/guide/topics/text/autofill.html) solves these concerns in Android 8.0.

 ## License